D4rkstalker/StellarisModpackUtility/README.md

 -Python 3.6

 -Add the 7z folder to your windows enviroment path (File explorer crashes when extracting the descriptor.mod, so i used 7z instead)
+  >In Search, search for and then select: System (Control Panel)
+  >Click the Advanced system settings link.
+  >Click Environment Variables.
+In the section System Variables, find the PATH environment variable and select it.
+Click Edit.
+If the PATH environment variable does not exist, click New.
+  >In the Edit System Variable (or New System Variable) window, click new and add the 7z installation directory.
+Click OK.
+Close all remaining windows by clicking OK.
+  >Reopen any command prompt windows.

 # Usage